Last updated on January 10th, 2023

 Fillings and root canals are unpleasant, but the biggest threat to teeth is gum disease.
 This is responsible for pain, infections and tooth loss, so keeping your gums healthy and happy should be a priority.

 Nicotine is known to reduce blood flow, which in turn means fewer nutrients reach the gums, making it harder for the mouth to self-clean and kill harmful bacteria.
-Overall then, it seems likely that however you consume it, nicotine increases the chance of developing gum problems.
+Overall, it seems likely that however you consume it, nicotine increases the chance of developing gum problems.

-Still, it’s fairer to say that while nicotine inhalation does carry a risk, it can be managed, making it a much lower one than cigarette smokers face.
-Plus, anyone who chooses to vape with a zero nicotine e-liquid will remove the problem entirely.
+Still, it’s fairer to say that while nicotine inhalation does carry a risk, it can be managed, making it a much lower one faced by smokers.
+Anyone who chooses to vape with a zero nicotine e-liquid will remove the problem entirely.

 Tips On Reducing Nicotine Exposure

-Vaping delivers much less nicotine than a cigarette with each inhalation, which is a nice advantage to have, but beware of being complacent.
-Any amount of nicotine can cause a problem, so even though the risk is so much lower, it is important to be proactive with your oral health care practices.
+Vaping delivers much less nicotine than a cigarette with each inhalation, which is a nice advantage, but beware of being complacent.
+Any amount of nicotine can cause a problem, so even though the risk is much lower, it is important to be proactive with your oral health care practices.
 This means:

 - Having regular checks at the dentist.
 Professionals can spot potential problems much easier and earlier than most of us.